d12frosted/elpa-mirror/gnu/tmr-readme.txt

   default key bindings), it asks for a description to be associated with the given timer.

-  An alternative to the `tmr' command is `tmr-with-description'.
-The difference between the two is that the latter always prompts for a description.
+  An alternative to the `tmr' command is `tmr-with-details'.
+The difference between the two is that the latter always prompts for a description and if the timer should be acknowledged.

   The command `tmr-edit-description' can change the description a given timer object.

+  The command `tmr-toggle-acknowledge' toggles the acknowledge flag of a given timer object.
+A timer that needs to be acknowledged prompts for confirmation after it elapses.
+The user can either confirm and thus dismiss the timer, or set a new duration for the next reminder, using the familiar TMR input.

   The user option `tmr-descriptions-list' defines the completion candidates that are shown at the description prompt.
 Its value can be either a list of strings or the symbol of a variable that holds a list of strings.
-The default value of `tmr-description-history', is the name of a variable that contains input provided by the user at the relevant prompt of the `tmr' and `tmr-with-description' commands.
+The default value of `tmr-description-history', is the name of a variable that contains input provided by the user at the relevant prompt of the `tmr' and `tmr-with-details' commands.

   When the timer is set, a message is sent to the echo area recording the current time and the point in the future when the timer elapses.